Most people are walking around with the unhelpful assumption that happy relationships are about finding the right person.

 While waiting for sexual desire to strike might work in the Honeymoon Phase, if you’re in a long-term relationship, attraction is something you need to actively cultivate.

-Passion is like fire – you have to add fuel to make it burn.
+Passion is like fire – it needs fuel in order to burn.

 The most connected couples know this.
 Inside the bedroom, and outside it too.